-PARKING BRAKES Chevy & Ford Chassis:
+PARKING BRAKES Ford & Workhorse Chassis:

-The parking brake pedal is located to the left of the foot service brake.
+The parking brake pedal is located to the left of the service brake pedal.

 To set the parking brake, press the service brake pedal firmly with your right foot while you apply the parking brake with your left foot.
 The BRAKE warning light will go on as soon as you start to press the parking brake pedal.
 The brake will not prevent the vehicle from moving unless you push it down firmly and fully.
 Remove your foot from the service brake pedal and make sure there is no vehicle movement.